-Galactagogues are foods, herbs or medications that can help to increase breastmilk supply.
+Galactagogues are foods, herbs or medications that may help to increase breastmilk supply.
 The use of a galactagogue requires consultation with a lactation consultant and/or medical adviser.

-At least 95% of mothers are able to produce more than enough milk for their baby(ies), especially when accurate support and information is obtained (1).
+Most mothers are able to produce more than enough milk for their baby(ies), especially when accurate support and information is obtained.
 The majority of mothers who think that they have a low milk supply problem actually don’t.
-If you feel you have a low milk supply problem, you may find it helpful to look at our article on increasing your supply and/or call one of our trained breastfeeding counsellors on our Breastfeeding Helpline on 1800 686 2681800 686 268.
+If you feel you have a low milk supply problem, you may find it helpful to look at our article on increasing your supply and/or call one of our trained breastfeeding counsellors on our Breastfeeding Helpline on 1800 686 268.

 Galactagogues only work when breastmilk is being removed frequently and effectively from a mother’s breasts.
 When all factors contributing to a low supply have been identified and addressed, then galactagogues may help to speed up the process.